keboola/aws-s3-extractor/README.md

 - `bucket` (required) -- AWS S3 bucket name, it's region will be autodetected
 - `key` (required) -- Search key prefix, optionally ending with a `*` wildcard. all filed downloaded with a wildcard are stored in `/data/out/files/wildcard` folder.
 - `saveAs` (optional) -- Store all downloaded file(s) in a folder.
 - `includeSubfolders` (optional) -- Download also all subfolders, only available with a wildcard in the search key prefix.
 Subfolder structure will be flattened, `/` in the path will be replaced with a `-` character, eg `folder1/file1.csv => folder1-file1.csv`.
 Existing `-` characters will be escaped with an extra `-` character to resolve possible collisions, eg. `collision-file.csv => collision--file.csv`.
 - `newFilesOnly` (optional) -- Download only new files.
 Last file timestamp is stored in the `lastDownloadedFileTimestamp` property of the state file.
 If more files with the same timestamp exist, the state `processedFilesInLastTimestampSecond` property is used to save all processed files within the given second.
-- `limit` (optional, default `1000`, range from `1` to `1000`) -- Maximum number of files downloaded, if the `key` matches more files than `limit`, the oldest files will be downloaded.
+- `limit` (optional, default `0`) -- Maximum number of files downloaded, if the `key` matches more files than `limit`, the oldest files will be downloaded.
 If used together with `newFilesOnly`, the extractor will process `limit` number of files that have not yet been processed.
-The maximum limit of `1000` is set due to limitations in Keboola Connection Storage API.

 ### Sample configurations